 - Not being able to focus on other tasks or thoughts due to an intense urge for a drug or substance

 - The need to use a substance multiple times each day

 - Withdrawal symptoms when use is discontinued

-WITHDRAWAL FROM OXYCODONE AND ALCOHOL
+WITHDRAWAL FROM OPIOIDS AND ALCOHOL

 There are several physical symptoms when withdrawing from oxycodone and alcohol, and some can be severe.